 Demand projections for irrigated commodities were determined by multiplying projected irrigated acreage by the irrigation requirements of each commodity.
 For citrus, acreage projections were formulated based on trends in historic Florida Agricultural Statistics Service data.
-As published historic acreage for non-citrus crops is no longer available at the county level, historic non-citrus crop acreage was estimated from permit, pumpage and other data sources and projected through the use of trend analysis at the county level.
+As published historic acreage for non-citrus crops are no longer available at the county level, historic non-citrus crop acreage was estimated from permit, pumpage and other data sources and projected through the use of trend analysis at the county level.
 Non-irrigation demand (e.g., aquaculture and livestock) was based on analysis of trends in historic used and permitted quantities.
 The methodologies are described and data provided in more detail in Appendix 3-1.
-It is important to note that the agricultural demand projections for Polk County are derived from the Draft Central Florida Water Initiative (CFWI) RWSP (May 2015).